 Have you ever wondered why your new website is still not indexed in Google?

-Most web developers forget to remove all “noindex” and “nofollow” tags before they make the switch to the new website resulting in no visibility on Google.
+Most web developers forget to remove all “noindex” and “nofollow” tags before switching to the new website resulting in no visibility on Google.

 Make sure to remove “noidex” and “nofollow” tags.